amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-13-the-performance-hunt.md

 ![sampler.png](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-13-the-performance-hunt/sampler.png)

 Our physics system runs 4 times on every frame.
 One thing you need to do in a physics system is to collect colliding pairs.
 You do your broad collision detection and mark which entities are colliding with who.
 One thing you want to avoid is checking the same pair multiple times so you need some bookkeeping that is cheaper than your broad collision detection.
 One way of doing it is using a bit flags.
-You can read a more in depth explanation on Real time collision detection on the section _Avoid retesting_.
+You can read a more in depth explanation on the book [Real time collision](https://realtimecollisiondetection.net/books/rtcd/) detection in the section _Avoid retesting_.

 How it works is you generate a bit array that can hold a bit per entity pair, so when you get a pair of entities you want to check first you check if their pair bit is set, and if it is you can skip doing the full test, if not you do the full test and then set the bit.

 Simple and effective.
-Well as the game grew and we created more entities we ended up with around 450, this means that our bit array needed to be `450 * 449 / 2 = 101025 bits` create and clear this array every frame and we are clearing ~56KiB of memory every frame.
+Well as the game grew and we created more entities we ended up with around 450, this means that our bit array needed to be `450 * 449 / 2 = 101025 bits` create and clear this array every frame and we are clearing **~56KiB** of memory every frame.
 I skipped the last part on that books chapter but the warning was there!

 > _Even for a modest number of objects, this operation now quickly becomes very expensive._